AresMUSH/aresmush/plugins/page/help/en/private_messages.md

 ## Sending and Receiving Pages

 `pm <list of names>=<message>` - Send a pm to a list of players.
+`pm/reply [<thread #>]=<message>` - Replies to a pm thread.
+Defaults to your most recent thread, or you can use a thread number from `pm/review`.
+Note that if another message comes in while you're typing, you'll respond to that one instead!
 `pm/review` - Shows available conversations.
 `pm/review <names or #>[=<messages to show>]` - Reviews a conversation.
 `pm/scan` - Shows if you have unread PMs.
 You can add this to your [onconnect](/help/onconnect).